roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 I remember how our mentor offered me the solution of a `rebase` to cleanly pull changes from `upstream/master` when I was a few commits ahead of it.
 Before this, I used to create a new branch `tmp` right from the commit upto which `origin/master` and `upstream/master` were the same, and do some merges and branch-renames to simulate what I needed.
-This seemed too much of an overkill in practice, when I found that the solution was a simple -
-`git pull upstream master --rebase`.
+This seemed too much of an overkill in practice, when I found that the solution was as simple as - `git pull upstream master --rebase`.
-Also, the project made me comfortable in using the `numpy` and `pandas` data science libraries.
+Also, the project made me proficient with the `numpy` and `pandas` data science libraries.

 Later that night, we were offered drinks and snacks from the organisers.
 That break was a relieving one, and that's when everyone at the hackathon was taking